 It is the responsibility of each student to review all aspects of the course syllabus and agree to adhere to the Academic Honor Code.
 In doing so, the student acknowledges that the work represented in all examinations and other assignments is his or her own and that he or she has neither given nor received unauthorized information.
 Furthermore, the student agrees not to divulge the contents of any examination or assignment to another student in this or ensuing semesters.

-If you have a documented disability requiring academic adjustments, please contact Dr. Joie Williams, Director of Disability Services (303-964-3666, email@example.com, Clark Hall 225).
-She will review your documentation with you and help determine appropriate, reasonable accommodations.
-Following the meeting with Dr. Williams, please make an appointment with your instructor to discuss your accommodation request in light of the course requirements.
+If you have a documented disability requiring academic adjustments, please contact Disability Services firstname.lastname@example.org to start the process or go to https://www.regis.edu/academics/student-success/disability-testing-services for more information.
+Your documentation will be reviewed and appropriate and reasonable accommodation will be determined.
+Following the notification of your accommodation, please make an appointment with your instructor to discuss your them in light of the course requirements.
 You may self-disclose and request academic adjustments at any time during the semester.
-However, it is strongly recommend that you do so as soon as possible because accommodations are not provided retroactively and adequate lead-time is required.
+However, it is strongly recommended that you do so as soon as possible because accommodations are not provided retroactively and adequate lead-time is required.